Tape/website/docs/projects.md

 FFXIV Tools is a project I set up for myself and my friends that pulls items and recipes from the [Universalis](https://universalis.app/) API to maximize profitability.
 Everyone had their own goals, but I wanted to be able to afford an in-game house for my wife and I. This tool helped make that goal much more achievable.
+This ultimately did not help the fact that I suck pretty bad at decorating houses.

 #### Watched Items and Recipes
 ![Watched items and recipes](/projects/ffxiv-tools1.png)